An Improved Kernel and Parameterized Algorithm for Almost Induced Matching: A parameterized algorithm

+Next we consider degree-3 vertices in triangles that are also adjacent to some degree-4 vertex.

-\textbf{Step 7} (Degree-3 vertices adjacent to some degree-4 vertex). \textit{ If there is a degree-3 vertex $v$ adjacent to at least one degree-4 vertex, then branch on $u_3$ with Rule (B1) and in the branch of deleting $u_3$, we further branch on the dominating vertex $u_1$ with Rule (B2). }
+\textbf{Step 8} (Degree-3 vertices adjacent to some degree-4 vertex).
+Assume there is a degree-3 vertex $v$ adjacent to at least one degree-4 vertex.
+After Step 7, each degree-3 vertex is in exactly one triangle since such degree-3 vertex can not be dominated.
+Let $u_1$, $u_2$ and $u_3$ be the three neighbors of $v$, where we assume without loss of generality that there is an edge between $u_1$ and $u_2$.
+First, we branch on $u_3$ with Rule (B1).
+In the branch of deleting $u_3$, we further branch on the vertex $v$ with Rule (B3).

+Note that the degree-4 neighbor of $v$ can be any one of $u_1,u_2$ and $u_3$. \begin{lemma} The branching factor of Step 8 is at most 1.6430. \end{lemma}